Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks

 \section{Introduction}

-~ The principle of end-host-driven path selection is experiencing a significant resurgence, forming the bedrock of next-generation network architectures designed to overcome the rigidity of today's Internet.
+~ The modern Internet must meet escalating demands for performance, reliability, and security in mission-critical domains such as energy grid control, remote surgery, and autonomous transportation~\cite{fettweis2014tactile}.
+Two key technologies are converging to address these challenges.
+At the transport layer, multipath extensions to QUIC (MPQUIC) enable the concurrent use of multiple interfaces (e.g., Wi-Fi and LTE) for enhanced throughput and resilient failover~\cite{de2017multipath}.
+At the network layer, Path-Aware Networking (PAN) is emerging to replace legacy routing paradigms, with SCION (Scalability, Control, and Isolation On Next-Generation Networks) serving as the most mature production example~\cite{chuat2022complete}.

-In the inter-domain, path-aware architectures like SCION are enabling enterprises to achieve unprecedented levels of security and availability by allowing endpoints to explicitly select network paths that bypass threats and performance bottlenecks ~\cite{barrera:17:scion}.
-Concurrently, within data centers and across the mobile edge, transport protocols such as Multipath QUIC (MPQUIC) leverage path diversity to deliver tangible performance gains, enhancing connection resilience and throughput by dynamically scheduling traffic over multiple available links ~\cite{filho:23:multipath}.
-Yet, this powerful capability introduces a critical, systemic risk: when a large population of self-interested agents independently and greedily selects paths based on perceived load, their uncoordinated actions can trigger persistent, high-amplitude load oscillations.
-This phenomenon threatens to undermine the very stability these advanced architectures aim to provide, a concern whose relevance is only amplified by the increasing scale and dynamism of modern network environments ~\cite{gallo:24:congestion}.
+SCION resolves the core security and sovereignty limitations of BGP~\cite{goldberg2014taking, clark2002tussle} and already underpins critical Swiss infrastructures, including finance (SSFN), utilities (SSUN), and health (HIN), alongside major telecom deployments and NATO exercises~\cite{anapaya-deployment}.
+As MPQUIC nears final IETF standardization~\cite{ietf-quic-multipath}, the prospect of running multipath transport over PAN becomes imminent.
+PAN's extensive path diversity, routinely offering tens to hundreds of routes in production deployments~\cite{krahenbuhl2024glids,herschbach2025path}, promises unprecedented performance and resilience.
+However, this capability introduces a critical systemic risk.
+When large numbers of self-interested agents independently and greedily select paths based on perceived load~\cite{roughgarden2002bad}, their uncoordinated actions can trigger persistent, high-amplitude load oscillations~\cite{scherrer2022axiomatic}.
+This phenomenon threatens the very stability these advanced architectures aim to deliver.